atedeg/mdm/docs/_docs/devops-techniques/quality-assurance.md

 The tool is available via an [sbt plugin](https://github.com/scalameta/sbt-scalafmt) that provides several tasks to format the code or check if the code is formatted properly.
-Specifically, the `scalaftmCheckAll` task is used in CI/CD to check if the pushed code is formatted properly; in the case of unformatted code, the workflow fails to prevent the merging of unformatted code.
+Specifically, the `scalafmtCheckAll` task is used in CI/CD to check if the pushed code is formatted properly; in the case of unformatted code, the workflow fails to prevent the merging of unformatted code.